shuneeus/quantitative_text_analysis/README.md

 # Twitter Analysis

 This readme file contains a brief description of an analysis I performed of Twitter data from Chilean deputies during the year 2018.
 The full version of this analysis was published in a chapter of quantitative text analysis in the book [R for Political Data Science](https://www.taylorfrancis.com/chapters/quantitative-analysis-political-texts-sebasti%C3%A1n-huneeus/e/10.1201/9781003010623-13).

+The original chapter is divided into three sections, which employ different strategies to analyze textual data from Twitter.
+In this example, I will cover text analysis exploration and Wordfish (an NLP technique to position texts along an axis).